breakdowns/slam-mirrorbot/README.md

 - **DOWNLOAD_DIR**: The path to the local folder where the downloads should be downloaded to
 - **DOWNLOAD_STATUS_UPDATE_INTERVAL**: A short interval of time in seconds after which the Mirror progress message is updated.
 (I recommend to keep it `5` seconds at least)
 - **AUTO_DELETE_MESSAGE_DURATION**: Interval of time (in seconds), after which the bot deletes it's message (and command message) which is expected to be viewed instantly. (**Note**: Set to `-1` to never automatically delete messages)
+- **UPSTREAM_REPO**: To use your **Slam-MirrorBot** as default with all regular Updates and Patches also without customizing or modifying as your own choice this must be filled with Slam-MirrorBot Main Repository URL in value.
+- **UPSTREAM_BRANCH**: Recommended using master branch
 ### Optional Field
 - **AUTHORIZED_CHATS**: Fill user_id and chat_id of you want to authorize.
 - **IS_TEAM_DRIVE**: Set to `True` if `GDRIVE_FOLDER_ID` is from a Team Drive else `False` or Leave it empty.